-Following the termination of their employment by the Corporation of Messrs.
-Carrelo and O'Brien without cause, the Corporation will be required to pay these NEOs at termination 24 months base salary, plus two times the average of the cash bonuses paid to them for the two completed fiscal years preceding the year in which the termination occurred.
-These NEOs shall also be entitled to have their benefits maintained for 24 months following the termination date.
-Any stock options that would have vested during the 24-month period following the termination date shall vest and remain open for exercise until the earlier of their ordinary expiration date and 24 months following the termination date.
+Following the termination of Dr. O'Brien's employment by the Corporation without cause, the Corporation will be required to pay this NEO at termination 24 months' base salary, plus two times the average of the cash bonuses paid to him for the two completed fiscal years preceding the year in which the termination occurred.
+This NEO shall also be entitled to have his benefits maintained for 24 months following the termination date.
+Any stock options that would have vested during the 24 months following the termination date shall vest and remain open for exercise until the earlier of their ordinary expiration date and 24 months following the termination date.